jl-oclinux/SecWinBatchMode/README.md

 ## Examples of deployment and use

-You find on https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/ last packages made with NSIS.
+You find on https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/ last packages made with NSIS Setup.

 You will find, in the [dists](dists) directory, examples of deployment of the script (manual, at machine startup, with OCS Inventory, volume encryption...).